This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Data Admin

-User can manage data tables (update, upload, refresh, assign credentials, create an import script, set a refresh schedule) in the space or folder.
+User can manage data tables (update, upload, refresh, assign credentials, create an import script, or set a refresh schedule) in the space or folder.

 Data Import